hivemq/hivemq-policy-cookbooks/README.md

 # HiveMQ Data Hub

-The HiveMQ Data Hub provides mechanisms to define how MQTT data is handled in the HiveMQ broker.
+The HiveMQ Data Hub provides mechanisms to define how MQTT data is handled in the HiveMQ Enterprise Edition and HiveMQ Edge.
-The first feature of our new Data Hub is *Data Validation*.

 ## Quick Start